markjamesm/markjamesm.github.io/_posts/2020-05-06-writing-a-midi-controller-app-part-one.md

 header-img: "/img/posts/linnstrument-helper-app.png"
 tags: [swift, programming projects, tutorials, linnstrument helper]
 ---

-After recently writing a [broken link checker](https://markjames.dev/2020-04-20-bookmark-dead-link-checker-swift/) in Swift to analyze my browser bookmarks, I started thinking of another project which could both solve a practical problem as well as challenge myself by going a little outside of my coding comfort zone (the best way to learn!).
+After recently writing a [broken link checker](https://markjames.dev/blog/2020-04-20-bookmark-dead-link-checker-swift/) in Swift to analyze my browser bookmarks, I started thinking of another project which could both solve a practical problem as well as challenge myself by going a little outside of my coding comfort zone (the best way to learn!).
 Fortunately, I was able to combine my passion for programming with my other passion - music!
+Note: this is part one of the guide.
+You can find [part two here](https://markjames.dev/2020-05-06-writing-a-midi-controller-app-part-two)

 For the past two years, I've been learning the [Linnstrument](https://www.rogerlinndesign.com/linnstrument), an expressive MIDI controller for musical performance.
 To best explain the Linnstrument, here's a video of me playing some jazz on my Linnstrument: